Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

-where $\ell$ is the angular multipole at which the spectrum is defined, g and M refer to galaxies and matter respectively, $\Omega_m$ is the matter fraction of the universe, $H_0$ is the Hubble constant, $W_{\rm g}(k)$ is the Fourier transform of the redshift distribution, and $W_l(k)$ is the lensing efficiency kernel.
-Note that we take the fiducial cosmology to be the same as LSST DESC 2018.
+Here, $\Omega_m$ is the matter fraction of the Universe, and $H_0$ is the Hubble constant, $a(\chi)$ is the scale factor and $c$ is the speed of light.
+Note that we take the fiducial cosmology to be the same as \citetalias{LSST_SRD} and assume a flat Universe ($\Omega_k=0$).
 Assuming B-modes are zero, we can then find the projected correlation function in real space (which is analogous to the tangential shear in this context) using,

 where $\theta$ is the angular separation of the tracers in question and $d^\ell_{0,2}$ are the Wigner-d matrices for tracers with spins $0$ (galaxies) and $2$ (shear).
 We solve this equation via a brute force sum to avoid instabilities that arise when considering the high $\ell$ values required to probe the 1-halo regime.